Locus Map Does Not Run Since Device Update to Android 4.4.2 KitKat

 Why Locus developers didn’t fix it?

-Every application can create own package-specific directories on SD card and use it for writing the own data.
-Unfortunately there are more reason why this solution is not suitable for Locus app.
+Every application can create its own package-specific directories on SD card and use it for writing own data – see point B. Unfortunately there are more reasons why this solution is not suitable for Locus app:

-- Locus has more then one version where every version has special package name (it has to be), which means every version will have own unique directory.
+- Locus Map has more than one version and every version has special package name (it has to be), which means every version will have its own unique directory.

-- These directories are automatically removed after you un-installation of Locus app.
-This is not convenient in case that you can have GBytes of map files
+- These directories are automatically removed after un-installation of Locus app.
+This is not convenient in case you have GBytes of map files.

 General information about this issue